cmuench/ulauncher-todoist/README.md

 This extension also needs the [todoist-python](https://github.com/Doist/todoist-python) pacakge.

-You can install them in one command using: `pip3 install todoist-python`
+You can install them in one command using: `pip3 install todoist-api-python`

 ## Install